loganfreeman/configuration/getops.md

 An option with argument
 ---
  Also we disable the verbose error handling by preceding the whole option string with a `colon (:)`.

+`shift $((OPTIND-1))` removes all the options that have been parsed by getopts from the parameters list, and so after that point, `$1` will refer to the first non-option argument passed to the script.
 ```shell
 #!/bin/bash